jfryusef/jfryusef/README.md

 -  hi, im @jfryusef
--  im interested in web developing & content creation
+-  im interested in graphic & web design
-- im currently learning web development
+- im currently learning indesign
-- reach me on about.me/jfryusef
+- reach me on jfryusef.wtf/about

 <!---
 jfryusef/jfryusef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.